hereAlexT/dont-remember/report/report.md

 - AWS ECS is used with auto-scaling policies.
 - Microservices architecture is used, when requests to one microservice are increased, it can be scaled easily.

+#### Extensibility

+In the "Don't Remember" project, scalability is predominantly showcased through our use of a microservices architecture.
+Leveraging the inherent decoupling characteristics of this architecture, we can add new functionalities by simply creating a new microservice.
+Additionally, we provide well-defined and decoupled endpoints, making it convenient for future developers to build new features based on this foundation.
+Moreover, the employment of JWT alleviates server load, freeing up more resources for potential service expansion.

 ## Trade-Offs